 Other Insight Checks.
 The following is a small list of other tasks that an ARC might require an Insight Check for:

 Spirit – (SP).
 Spirit measures your magical influence – your connection to the arcane and your control over it.
-Also known as a sixth sense or second sight, Spirit controls a character’s Clairvoyance, Concealment, and Use Magic Skills.
+As such, Spirit controls a character’s Use Magic Skill.

 Magical Power.
 Magical Power is equal to your Spirit Modifier and is the measurement of a character’s control over the arcane.
 Add your Magical Power to Wound Rolls when making any Magical Attack.